SoftBank Group: 1995–2009 expansion

-In the 1990s, Son made large investments in internet services and the so-called new economy in general.
+In the 1990s, Son made large investments in Internet services and the so-called new economy in general.
 SoftBank bought COMDEX from The Interface Group on 1 April 1995 for $800 million and ZDI on 29 February 1996.
 SoftBank sold COMDEX to Key3Media, a spin-off of Ziff Davis, in 2001.
 In 1996, SoftBank formed a joint venture with American internet company Yahoo!, creating Yahoo!
-Japan, which would become a dominant site in the country.
+Japan (now LY Corporation), which would become a dominant site in the country.

 In another highly publicized investment, SoftBank bought 80% of memory manufacturers Kingston Technology in 1996.
-When the owners-founders (John Tu and David Sun) announced plans to distribute $100,000,000 of the $1.5B windfall to Kingston employees, it created a very high profile media stir that lasted well thru the 1996 Christmas season; it was on all US networks, as well as international media.
+When the owners-founders (John Tu and David Sun) announced plans to distribute $100,000,000 of the $1.5B windfall to Kingston employees, it created a very high-profile media stir that lasted well through the 1996 Christmas season; it was on all US networks, as well as international media.
 A few years later, in 1999, after the market for memory softened substantially, SoftBank sold the company back at a loss to the original owners for about a third of the original price.

 In October 1999, SoftBank became a holding company.
 In 2000, SoftBank made its most successful investment – $20 million to a then-fledgling Chinese Internet venture called Alibaba.
 This investment turned into $60 billion when Alibaba went public in September 2014.

 In February 2000, SoftBank Ventures Asia was founded under the leadership of Masayoshi Son to focus on investment in Korean-based Internet companies.

 On 28 January 2005, SoftBank became the owner of the Fukuoka SoftBank Hawks, a Nippon Professional Baseball team.
 On 17 March 2006, SoftBank announced its agreement to buy Vodafone Japan, giving it a stake in Japan's $78 billion mobile markets.
 In April 2006, SoftBank purchased a 23% stake in Betfair, an Internet betting exchange.
 In August 2006, SoftBank sold all its shares of SBI Group to a subsidiary of SBI's holding company, making SBI independent.
 On 1 October 2006, Vodafone Japan changed its corporate name and service brand name to "SoftBank Mobile" and "SoftBank" respectively.

 On 28 January 2008, it was announced that SoftBank and Tiffany & Co. collaborated in making a limited 10 model-only phone.
 This phone contains more than 400 platinum diamonds, totaling more than 20 carats.
 The cost is said to be more than 100,000,000 yen.